top of page

 It’s not a list of steps or advice about what you should do.

-It’s clarity about what’s actually happening — the confusion, the shifting rules, the self-doubt, the second-guessing, the moments where everything feels unstable and chaotic.
+It’s clarity about what’s actually happening — the confusion, the vicious cycles, the self-doubt, the second-guessing, the moments where everything feels unstable and chaotic.

 People describe this as: